williamtran29/styleguides/ux-dev/accessibility-a11y.md

 #### Focus Cycling/Trapping

 Dialog markup should be a direct descendant of the `<body>` element, and a sibling of the main content wrapper.
-By default, the “closed” dialog should have `role=”dialog”` and either/both a `hidden` attribute (if appropriate browser support exists) or `display: none;` to ensure it is not focusable until it is open.
+By default, the "closed" dialog should have `role="dialog"` and either/both a `hidden` attribute (if appropriate browser support exists) or `display: none;` to ensure it is not focusable until it is open.

 When a user interacts with a button that opens a dialog, focus should move from the triggering button to the first focusable child of the dialog.
 If there are multiple focusable children, focus should proceed through the elements until focus arrives at the dialog close button.
 If the user continues to `Tab`, focus may proceed to the browser URL bar, but then should cycle back to the first focusable child of the dialog, repeating the cycle.

 Focus should be trapped within the dialog when it is open.
-This is guaranteed by making the sibling main content element “inert”, typically with `aria-hidden=”true”`.
+This is guaranteed by making the sibling main content element "inert", typically with `aria-hidden="true"`.

-If the user interacts with the dialog close button, the main content element should be reset to `aria-hidden=”false”`, the dialog markup should be hidden, and focus should return to the button that originally opened the dialog.
+If the user interacts with the dialog close button, the main content element should be reset to `aria-hidden="false"`, the dialog markup should be hidden, and focus should return to the button that originally opened the dialog.

-For further reference and example patterns, check out [eBay’s MIND Patterns](https://ebay.gitbooks.io/mindpatterns/content/disclosure/dialog.html) for dialogs and [A11ycasts’ episode on dialogs](https://www.youtube.com/watch?v=JS68faEUduk).
+For further reference and example patterns, check out [eBay's MIND Patterns](https://ebay.gitbooks.io/mindpatterns/content/disclosure/dialog.html) for dialogs and [A11ycasts' episode on dialogs](https://www.youtube.com/watch?v=JS68faEUduk).

 ### Alert Banners